-The measles vaccine consists of live measles viruses made in chicken embryo cells.
+The measles, mumps, rubella (MMR) vaccine consists of 3 live viruses made in chicken embryo cells.
 The viruses found in the vaccine have been made harmless during the manufacturing process.

 The vaccine is given under the skin.

 All children with few exceptions should receive the vaccine twice: